-For the reasons set forth above, the Harris County Defendants request the Court grant its sanction the Plaintiffs for filing a frivolous and groundless lawsuit, and award the Harris County to be justly entitled.
+For the reasons set forth above, the Harris County Defendants request the Court grant its Motion to Dismiss the Plaintiffs' Verified Complaint for Damages [Doc.
+1] with prejudice, sanction the Plaintiffs for filing a frivolous and groundless lawsuit, and award the Harris County Defendants such other and further relief, at law or in equity, to which they may show themselves to be justly entitled.